sendgrid/sendgrid-csharp/README.md

 #Requirements

 As of 4.0.0, this library requires .NET 4.5 and above.
-If you need .NET 4.0 support:
+[Fork with .NET 4.0 support](https://www.nuget.org/packages/SendGrid.Net40/)
-> `Install-Package SendGrid -V 3.0.2`

 #Installation